 Yet Amy Post maintained a continuing involvement in the freethought movement.
 This was not as unusual as it sounds; in the later nineteenth century there was substantial cross-fertilization between freethought, radical Quakerism, and Spiritualism.
 All three shared a stance of opposition to the powerful Christian consensus of the day; all three contributed more than their share of supporters to the abolition and woman’s rights causes.

-In 1878, Amy Post attended the Convention of the New York Freethinkers Association in Watkins Glen.
-There, freethought journalist D. M. Bennett, Boston freethinker W. S. Bell, and sex radical Josephine Tilton were arrested for selling a marriage reform/birth control tract; Amy Post paid Josephine Tilton's bail.
+In 1878, Amy Post attended and spoke before the Convention of the New York Freethinkers Association in Watkins Glen.
+There, freethought journalist D. M. Bennett, Boston freethinker W. S. Bell, and latersex radical Josephine Tilton were arrested for selling a marriage reform/birth control tract; Amy Post paid bail for Bennett and Bell.

 Like Peterboro-based abolitionist/philanthropist Gerrit Smith, Amy Post never embraced irreligion.
 Yet both Post and Smith embody the commitment to radical reform and eclectic enthusiasm for human-rights causes that define the Freethought Trail.